ably/specification/specifications/features.md

 ## Interface Definition {#idl}

-The following bespoke IDL (Interface Definition Language) describes the types and classes present in the Rest and Realtime client libraries.
+The following bespoke IDL (Interface Definition Language) describes the types and classes present in the REST and Realtime client libraries.

 Please note the following conventions: